atn832/fake_cloud_firestore/example/README.md

 Stopping application instance.
 ```

-After waiting for few minutes, "All tests passed!" indicates the driver test passed,
+After waiting for few minutes (around 10 minutes for the first invocation),
+"All tests passed!" indicates the driver test passed.
-meaning that the behaviors of
+This means that the behaviors of the three `Firestore` instances are the same
+for the test cases.